Contractual enrolment is an alternative to auto enrolment

 If your employer asks you – as part of a contract – whether or not you’d like to join a scheme, you can say no. If you decline to be contractually enrolled, then your employer will have to fulfil auto enrolment duties for you.
 If you are automatically enrolled, then you will be given the right to opt-out or cease membership at a later date.

 If you’ve been contractually enrolled, your employer must ask your permission to take contributions from your salary – again, this is usually written into your contract.
-If you’ve been auto enrolled then, in line with the Pensions Act 2008, the employer can deduct contributions your salary without getting express permission.
+If you’ve been auto enrolled then, in line with the Pensions Act 2008, the employer can deduct contributions from your salary without getting express permission.

 With contractual enrolment, you can leave the scheme and the rules of the scheme will determine whether you get a refund.
 With auto enrolment, you can opt out within the required timeframe and will receive a refund of your contributions under the Pensions Act 2008.
 You can leave the scheme at any time, but you would not receive any refund and you would continue to have benefits in the scheme.